-- any appropriation, in violation of his or her duties, of any business opportunity of the Company; - acts or omissions that involve intentional misconduct or a knowing violation of law; - any liability under Section 14-2-832 of the GBCC, which relates to unlawful payments of dividends and unlawful stock repurchases and redemptions; - · any transaction from which he or she derived an improper personal benefit.
+- any appropriation, in violation of his or her duties, of any business opportunity of the Company; - acts or omissions that involve intentional misconduct or a knowing violation of law; - any liability under Section 14-2-832 of the Georgia Business Corporation Code, which relates to unlawful payments of dividends and unlawful stock repurchases and redemptions; or - · any transaction from which he or she derived an improper personal benefit.

-The Company has entered into indemnification agreements with certain officers and directors providing indemnification similar to that provided in the Bylaws.
+The Company has entered into indemnification agreements with certain executive officers and directors providing indemnification similar to that provided in the Bylaws.